spieglt/FlyingCarpet/README.md

 + macOS sometimes switches back to a wireless network with internet connectivity during particularly long transfers.
 I haven't been able to replicate this reliably and am not sure if a fix is possible.
 Please file an issue if you experience this.

++ The Android version does not work on Xiaomi, MIUI, or HarmonyOS devices, and possibly other Android-like OSes.
+I don't own these devices and so can't test, but it seems like this is due to lack of support for the [LocalOnlyHotspot](https://developer.android.com/develop/connectivity/wifi/localonlyhotspot) API.
+Flying Carpet requires at least Android 11/API level 30.

 ## Planned Features

 + Add Flying Carpet shortcut to iOS Share menu.